Southern Indiana Wheelmen

 2. Vice-President

-2. Is responsible for all advertising in flyers, radio, newspapers or cycle news publications.
+2. Is responsible for all advertising in flyers, radio, newspapers, or cycle news publications.

 3. Secretary

-3. Has on hand at each meeting a list of all existing committees and their members.
+2. Has on hand at each meeting a list of all existing committees and their members.

 4. Treasurer

-1. Banks all proceeds.
+1. Banks all proceeds in a timely manner.

-2. Signs checks and records expenditures.
+2. Promptly signs checks and records expenditures.

 5. Statistician